-The Michigan Public School Employees' Retirement System (System or MPSERS) is a cost-sharing, multiple employer, state-wide, defined benefit public employee retirement plan governed by the State of Michigan (State) originally created under Public Act 136 of 1945, recodified and currently operating under the provisions of Public Act 300 of 1980, as amended.
+The Michigan Public School Employees' Retirement System ("System" or "MPSERS") is a costsharing, multiple employer, state-wide, defined benefit public employee retirement plan and a fiduciary component unit of the State of Michigan ("State") originally created under Public Act 136 of 1945, recodified and currently operating under the provisions of Public Act 300 of 1980, as amended.
 Section 25 of this act establishes the board's authority to promulgate or amend the provisions of the System.
-The board consists of twelve members - eleven appointed by the Governor and the State Superintendent of Instruction, who serves as an ex-officio member.
+The board consists of twelve members- eleven appointed by the Governor and the State Superintendent of Instruction, who serves as an ex-officio member.

-The System's pension plan was established by the State to provide retirement, survivor and disability benefits to public school employees.
+The System's pension plan was established by the State to provide retirement, survivor, and disability benefits to public school employees.
 In addition, the System's health plan provides all retirees with the option of receiving health, prescription drug, dental and vision coverage under the Michigan Public School Employees' Retirement Act (1980 PA 300 as amended).

-The System is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management & Budget.
+The System is administered by the Office of Retirement Services ("ORS") within the Michigan Department of Technology, Management & Budget.
 The Department Director appoints the Office Director, with whom the general oversight of the System resides.
 The State Treasurer serves as the investment officer and custodian for the System.

-The System's financial statements are available on the ORS website at www.michigan.gov/orsschools.
+The System's financial statements are available on the ORS website at Michigan.gov/ORSSchools.